Nathaniel-Nemenzo/alphago-chess/README.md

-# AlphaZero Implmentation and Framework
+# AlphaZero Implementation and Framework

 This project is meant to be a reimplementation of the [AlphaZero](https://arxiv.org/abs/1712.01815) deep reinforcement learning algortihm.
 In addition, the project aims to provide a framework where users can define their own models and play arbitrary games using the algorithm.